Michael Marmot

-Sir Michael Gideon Marmot (born 26 February 1945) is Professor of Epidemiology and Public Health at University College London.
+Sir Michael Gideon Marmot (born 26 January 1945) is Professor of Epidemiology and Public Health at University College London.
 He is currently the Director of The UCL Institute of Health Equity.
 Marmot has led research groups on health inequalities for over thirty years, working for various international and governmental bodies.

 In 2023, he was elected to the American Philosophical Society.

-He has won several awards including 2012 Lifetime Award Fellowship Eur Academy of Occupational Health Psychology, 2012 Patron of Medsin-UK, 2010 Manchester Doubleday Award, and 2004 Alwyn Smith Prize Medal.